Four major products and the overall schedule (PDF file, 187kb) are being developed under the direction of the REAT:

 The DRECP is a Natural Community Conservation Plan (NCCP), which will help provide for effective protection and conservation of desert ecosystems while allowing for the appropriate development of renewable energy projects.
 It will provide long-term endangered species permit assurances to renewable energy developers and provide a process for conservation funding to implement the DRECP.
 It will also serve as the basis for one or more HCPs under the Federal Endangered Species Act.

-To oversee the implementation of the DRECP, a Renewable Energy Action Team (REAT) was formed consisting of the California Energy Commission, California Department of Fish and Game, Bureau of Land Management, and the U.S. Fish and Wildlife Service.
+To oversee the implementation of the DRECP, a Renewable Energy Action Team (REAT) was formed consisting of the California Energy Commission, California Department of Fish and Wildlife, Bureau of Land Management, and the U.S. Fish and Wildlife Service.
 Memoranda of Understanding (MOUs) were signed by the participating agencies.
 Others joining the team include the California Public Utilities Commission, California Independent System Operator, National Park Service, U.S. Environmental Protection Agency, and the U.S. Department of Defense.

 A DRECP Stakeholder Committee has been established to inform the state and federal REAT agencies on the development of the DRECP and to provide a forum for public participation and input.
 The stakeholders represent the interests of the counties in the desert region, renewable energy developers, environmental organizations, electric utilities, and Native American organizations.
 Specific working groups, comprised of DRECP Stakeholder committee members, have been established and meet regularly to address specific issues such as covered species, covered activities, resource mapping, and cultural resources.